Twin-Twin Transfusion Syndrome

 What special considerations should be made for delivery?

 Type of delivery - The delivery plan will be carefully discussed with you and your obstetrician.

 Place of delivery - If all of the prenatal monitoring suggests that your pregnancy is going well, the twins can be delivered at the hospital of your choice.
 However, the hospital should be prepared to handle any additional needs of your newborns and have a neonatal intensive care unit with the capability to provide specialized care.

 Time of delivery - There is no reason to intentionally induce an early delivery.
 As long as the fetuses and mother are stable, the pregnancy should be allowed to proceed to term.
 If the twins' condition deteriorates, earlier delivery may be necessary.

 Immediately following delivery, doctors will carefully evaluate and begin treatment if necessary.
 Most infants will be born without any problems.
 You and your loved ones should be able to immediately hold and bond with your newborns.
 If needed the babies will be stabilized in an intensive care unit and treated by the neonatologists (specialists in the care of high-risk newborns).

 What are the long-term outcomes and considerations?

-Babies will be followed for any signs or symptoms of neurologic complications.
+Complicated twin / multifetal pregnancies will be followed for any signs or symptoms of neurologic complications.
 The multidisciplinary team at the Center will evaluate which treatment option is best for you and your pregnancy.
 If longterm follow up with a pediatric specialist is required, the clinic coordinators will help each family bridge the gap, connecting families with the specialists.